-The Effects of Climate Change on Migration and Sustainability in Developing Countries: The Case of Bangladesh and Thailand
+The Effects of Climate Change on Migration in Developing Countries: The Case of Bangladesh and Thailand

-Sharon Brown GEOG.
-370 Geography of Sustainable Development Fall 2021 Professor Mohamed Ibrahim Introduction Climate change is one of the world's most imperative issues, as it is currently responsible for overwhelming consequences that threaten our and future generations' life on this planet (Rockstrom et al, 2009).
+Sharon Avnon GEOG.
+370 Sustainable Development in the Developing CountriesDevelopment Fall 2024 Professor Mohamed Ibrahim Introduction (Write between two and three pages a general information about your topic) Climate change is one of the world's most imperative issues, as it is currently responsible for overwhelming consequences that threaten our and future generations' life on this planet (Rockstrom et al, 2009).
 There is extreme inequality in the vulnerability to the effects of climate change between the developed and developing countries, with the developing countries carrying most of the burden (Stern, 2007).
 The developing countries inability to adapt to climate change causes many local populations to migrate away from their homes, either temporarily or permanently, in order to sustain (Marchiori and Schumacher, 2009).
-Two examples of this can be found in Bangladesh and in Thailand, where the changing climate has driven agriculturally dependent populations to migrate from their homes, to areas where they can seek income that is less vulnerable to the changing climate (Islam et al. 2014; Marks, 2011) Future climate induced migration is expected to increase dramatically in the future (Marchiori and Schumacher, 2009).
+Two examples of this can be found in Bangladesh and in Thailand, where the changing climate has driven agriculturally dependent populations to migrate from their homes, to areas where they can seek income that is less vulnerable to the changing climate (Islam et al. 2014, Marks, 2011) Future climate induced migration is expected to increase dramatically in the future (Marchiori and Schumacher, 2009).
 Climate Change It is now an accepted fact among the scientific community that climate change is one of the world's most serious and pressing issues, requiring urgent response (Stern, 2007).
 Scientists are confident that rising levels of greenhouse gases (GHG) in the atmosphere are caused by human activity and are the main cause of climate change, which leads to global warming, severe weather conditions, sea-level rise, and decline in public health (USEPA, 2014).
-Additional predicted effects of climate change include land lossdue to sea level rise, loss of biodiversity, productivity declines, warmer anddrier climates or wetter regions, and more extreme weather events (IPCC, 2007).
+Additional predicted effects of climate change include land loss due to sea level rise, loss of biodiversity, productivity declines, warmer and drier climates or wetter regions, and more extreme weather events (IPCC, 2007).
 These processes can have catastrophic consequences to the Earth's balance and can be detrimental to future human development (Rockstrom et al, 2009).
 Anthropogenic greenhouse gas emissions have substantially increased since the beginning of the industrial era.
 Driven by global economic and population growth, concentration of carbon dioxide, methane, and nitrous oxide have reached a level higher than they have been over the last 800,000 years (IPCC, 2014).
 The increase in total GHG emissions from 1970 to 2010 is shown in the graph below:

-Figure 1: Total Annual Anthropogenic GHG Emissions 1970-2010 Source: IPCC, 2014 Themore greenhouse gases accumulate in the atmosphere, the morethey will prevent the sun's radiation from escaping Earth's atmosphere.
+Figure 1: Total Annual Anthropogenic GHG Emissions 1970-2010 Source: IPCC (2014) The more greenhouse gases accumulate in the atmosphere, the more they will prevent the sun's radiation from escaping Earth's atmosphere.
 This process leads to a warming of overall temperatures on Earth, which is projected to reach anywhere between 2°C and 6°C over the next century (Marchiori and Schumacher, 2009).
 The main sources of global GHG emissions are the energy and transportation sectors, land use, the agricultural sector, and the industrial sector.
 All sources of total global GHG emission are detailed in the following chart: